 Samsung made small upgrades to the battery and processor, refining rather than reinventing.

 The Galaxy A53 5G does follow an unfortunate trend for budget phones in recent years — you get less in the box than ever.
 Samsung no longer includes a charger with budget devices, just a USB-C cable and a SIM ejector tool.
 You get some essential startup paperwork, too, but that’s about it.

 Samsung’s Galaxy A53 5G takes on tougher mid-range competition than ever before.
-It costs the same as the Google Pixel 5a and offers a similar overall experience.
-Both devices pack impressive cameras, long-lasting batteries, and class-leading update commitments.
-It’s also only $150 shy of the excellent Google Pixel 6, or just a mere $40 if you opt for the larger storage Galaxy A53 5G model.
+It’s more affordable than the Google Pixel 7a and offers a similar overall experience.
+Both devices pack flexible cameras, long-lasting batteries, and class-leading update commitments, but the Pixel adds wireless charging to the mix.
+Samsung has introduced a replacement to the Galaxy A53 in the form of the Galaxy A54, too.
+It simplifies the camera setup and shifts to a more Galaxy S23-inspired design.
+It’s also only $150 shy of the excellent Google Pixel 7, or just a mere $40 if you opt for the larger storage Galaxy A53 5G model.
 If you’re torn between Android and iOS, the iPhone SE (2022) is the most similar device in Apple’s lineup.
 It lags on the hardware front, but the A15 Bionic gives the tiny device an impressive performance boost.

 The Samsung Galaxy A53 5G is easy to track down at most top retailers, including Amazon and Best Buy.
-Color options for 2022 include Awesome White, Awesome Black, Awesome Blue, and Awesome Peach.
+Color options for the mid-range device include Awesome White, Awesome Black, Awesome Blue, and Awesome Peach.

 Has the design changed at all?